shstefanov/infrastructure-mongodb/README.md

     }

 - "path" is folder where your structure modules are located (based on rootDir)
-- "engines" - add path to module that will load mongodb to engines array
+- "engine" - add path to module that will load mongodb to engines array
 - "libs" - adding base mongolayer, base mongolayer class will be accessible via env.lib.MongoLayer
 - "config" - the engine will search for config.mongodb object when trying to connect to database. congig.mongodb.options will be passed directly to mongodb.MongoClient.connect.
 Read more about options here http://mongodb.github.io/node-mongodb-native/api-generated/mongoclient.html